dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/this.md

 id: "this"
 ---

-`this` is the database representation of the current <Term id="model" />.
+`this` is the database representation of the current model.
 It is useful when:
 - Defining a `where` statement within [incremental models](configuring-incremental-models)
 - Using [pre or post hooks](pre-hook-post-hook)